Questions? AskAuckland

 f Applications to withdraw submitted after the dates in Regulation 53b and before the end of the semester, quarter, Summer School or Late Year Term will be considered by the Director, Student and Academic Services (or delegated authority) only in exceptional circumstances (such as illness, injury or events beyond the control of the student) and upon submission of the appropriate evidence.

 g Students receiving USA Government Federal Student Aid Title IV funds for payment of their study at the University of Auckland are subject to special withdrawal procedures.
-For further information students should contact the Applications and Admissions Office.
+For further information students should contact the USA Financial Aid Coordinator.

 Refund or Credit of Fees